Medicare Agents Near Me: National Directory

 Are Medicare plans the same everywhere?

-No, Medicare Advantage Plans, Part D plans, and special needs plans vary by region.
+Medicare Advantage Plans, Part D plans, and special needs plans: No, these vary by region as well as additional coverage benefits.
 Availability and coverage depend on the insurance company and your ZIP code.

 What’s the difference between Original Medicare and Medicare Advantage?